 The problem with conventional currencies is that they require trust in a third party to make it work.
-The central bank must be trusted not to debase the currency.
+The central bank must be trusted not to debase the value of the currency.
 Banks must be trusted to hold our money, keep it secure and transfer it electronically.
 Governments must be trusted to maintain their own domestic economies and not to meddle in the affairs of other countries.
 We have to trust that the financial crisis won't worsen and banks won't need more bailouts.

 Bitcoin has no central bank or authority.
 It's guaranteed instead by the laws of mathematics.
 Unlike currencies that are "backed" by a central authority, Bitcoin cannot become insolvent.
 There's no one person who can abuse the system.
 It doesn't rely on a "trusted" third party to make it work.
 You are in direct control of your money.
 Nobody can print more, nobody can re-use the coins simply by making a copy, and nobody can use anyone else's coins without having direct access to their private keys.

 Payment freedom - It is possible to send and receive any amount of money instantly anywhere in the world at any time.
 No bank holidays.
 No borders.
 No imposed limits by banks or governments.
 Bitcoin allows its users to be in full control of their money.